Pyrography – Essential Pen Tips you should own

 Non-Essential Pen Tips

-If you are ready to add to your pen tip collection, there are a couple I would recommend.
+If you are ready to add to your pen tip collection, there are 2 tips I would recommend getting and a 3rd that many find useful.

-This photo shows the thinness of the lines that can be created.
+This photo shows how thin the lines can be.

 This photo shows a steampunk fish I did.
-On the mouth I created a rough crosshatch texture using the rounded heel.
+On the mouth I created a rough crosshatch texture using a skew.
 This pen tip has a very thin edge, so it sinks down into the surface of the wood very easily.
-I will set the heat so that it produces a light tan burn result, and burn crosshatch lines into the wood.
-When burned over with a shader, you end up with white lines running through the area.
+To create the texture, I set my burner on a very low heat setting.
+The resulting burn is very pale.
+In fact, it’s so pale that it is tough to see.
+I burn burn crosshatch lines into the wood, and then burn over the lines shader to reveal the texture.

-Quite truthfully, you could use a sharp knife to get the same results.
+Quite truthfully, you could use a sharp knife, like an X-acto, to get the same results.

-Ball pen tips can be handy, but I will admit that I don’t use them often.
-Generally my use of them is limited to mandala art and stippling.
+The last nib I’d recommend is a ball pen tip.
+I will admit that I don’t use it often.
+Generally my use of a ball tip is limited to mandala art and stippling.
 I like to stipple over animal noses to give them as slightly bumpy texture.

 The only ones I’ve used are B2 and B3.
 The size of dot created by B1 can easily be replicated with a writer pen tip.

 B2 can also be replicated with a writer, but if it’s important that the dots all be the same size then the ball tip is a better choice.
-As for B3, the large ball tip, I don’t have a writer pen tip that can create the same size of dot.
+As for B3, the large ball tip, I don’t have a writer pen tip that can create that large of a dot size.

 MANUFACTURER WEBSITES